Could I have Halitosis?

 - As the bacteria feed on proteins in the mouth, sulfur compounds are released from the back of the tongue and throat, which in turn releases a foul odor (bad breath).
 They excrete waste as hydrogen sulfide and an odorous, bad-tasting compound known as volatile sulfur.

 **With all of the different kinds of bacteria living in our mouths, there are some of them that can cause bad breath.
 Gram-negative bacteria on the tongue may be the cause of most of the foul odors, but no single type of bacteria creates bad breath on its own.

 Overall Health: Infections in the mouth can be responsible for bad breath causes.
 Also, health problems such as sinus or lung conditions, bronchitis, gastric reflux, diabetes, liver or kidney disease can also be the source of bad breath.

 - Sweet or fruity odor may be related to uncontrolled diabetes.

-- Ammonia odor may be related to liver disease.
+- Ammonia odors may be related to liver disease.

 - Urine-like fishy odor may be related to chronic kidney failure.

 - Fecal odor may be related to intestinal blockage.

 **If a patient says their breath tastes/smells like any of these, have them seek their medical provider’s attention.

 How to Keep Bad Breath to a Minimum: